kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/nationalparks/README.md

 # Fivetran_Connector_SDK: National Parks Service API

 ## Overview
-This Fivetran connector retrieves data from the [National Park Service (NPS) API](https://www.nps.gov/subjects/developer/index.htm), allowing you to sync comprehensive information about U.S. National Parks, including parks details, fees and passes, and people associated with these parks.
+This Fivetran custom connector is a simple example that uses the Fivetran Connector SDK to retrieve data from the [National Park Service (NPS) API](https://www.nps.gov/subjects/developer/index.htm), allowing you to sync comprehensive information about U.S. National Parks, including parks details, fees and passes, and people associated with these parks.

+Fivetran's Connector SDK enables you to use Python to code the interaction with the NPS API data source.
+This example shows the use of a connector.py file that calls NPS API.
+From there, the connector is deployed as an extension of Fivetran.
+Fivetran automatically manages running the connector on your scheduled frequency and manages the required compute resources, orchestration, scaling, resyncs, and log management.
+In addition, Fivetran handles comprehensive writing to the destination of your choice managing retries, schema inference, security, and idempotency.

+See the [Technical Reference documentation](https://fivetran.com/docs/connectors/connector-sdk/technical-reference#update) and [Best Practices documentation](https://fivetran.com/docs/connectors/connector-sdk/best-practices) for details.

 ## Features
 - Retrieve details about U.S. National Parks